Nivedithagowda2/EMOTIONAL-ATTENTION-TRACKER/README.md

 - Web-based UI (Flask + HTML templates)
 - Lightweight & fast — runs on CPU
 - Easy to customize and extend
+- It gives the percentage how much  student attention span in the class like(90%,80%,10%)

 ---